fardinbarashi/psGuiAndScriptRolf/README.md

 ![](githubRepoContentDeleteIfYouWant/img/logo.png)

 ## Overview
-This repository contains four PowerShell-based tools for managing and removing inactive local Windows user profiles.
+This repository contains two PowerShell-based tools (one GUI, one CLI) for managing and removing inactive local Windows user profiles.
 These tools are designed for IT administrators who manage shared workstations, lab environments, terminal servers, or enterprise devices where inactive profiles consume unnecessary disk space.

 ## ⚠️ Warning